Stay up to date with everything!

 Feeling unsafe when riding?
 Want to relieve worry to improve your performance?

 Body protection can save you from a potential injury, in a lot of cases, from either falling off, getting kicked or even stood on by a horse, no matter what you plan to do, Body Protectors are the way to go, with three different strengths to look after you no matter what the occasion may entail.
 Aside from many competitions enforcing body protectors, they allow the rider to be more self-assured in their riding as they don't fear the injuries as they would have before and they can spend more time enjoying themselves.
 The protection level of the body protector, however, depends on the situation.

-The Body protector itself comes in three different label varieties: Black, Brown and Purple.
+The Body protector itself comes in three different label varieties: Green, Orange and Blue.
 Each label is dependant on the thickness of the foam and is certified under BETA (British Equestrian Trade Association) standards.
-The most standard and highest form of protection is the Purple label it is most suitable for competing, riding and working with horses, it will protect from minor bruising and soft tissue damage and even fractured ribs.
-The Brown label has a lower level of protection than normal and so should only be used in low-risk situations.
-The Black label is the thinnest level of protection, and as this has the lowest level of protection, it should only be used for licensed jockeys when racing.
-These coloured labels are part of the 2009 BETA Standard, any before this (e.g. 2000) should be replaced with the 2009 version as the older versions are no longer effective.
+The most standard and highest form of protection is the Blue label it is most suitable for competing, riding and working with horses, it will protect from minor bruising and soft tissue damage and even fractured ribs.
+The Orange label has a lower level of protection than normal and so should only be used in low-risk situations.
+The Green label is the thinnest level of protection, and as this has the lowest level of protection, it should only be used for licensed jockeys when racing.
+These coloured labels are part of the 2018 BETA Standard.

 The Outer Material is a sponge clean foam wrapped in fabric whilst the Inner Material has 2 layers of PVC Nitrile foam which use your body to mould into the correct shape, as to increase your riding comfort.
 However, do not allow your body protector to be exposed to more heat than necessary (e.g. drying it on a radiator).